-Tesla the leading player in renewable energy has announced the completion of its worldwide energy storage having a size of almost half of the total energy storage installed across the globe last year.
+Tesla, the leading player in renewable energy has announced the completion of its worldwide energy storage, having a size of almost half of the total energy storage installed across the globe last year.

-The company had installed the world’s biggest lithium-ion battery in Australia last November.
+The company installed the world’s biggest lithium-ion battery in Australia last November.
 In Ta’u, the Pacific island of American Samoa, diesel power has been replaced by a solar microgrid featuring 60 large Powerpack batteries of Tesla.

 Kauai of Hawaii has a solar firm that stores energy generated during the day and releases it at night with the help of Tesla batteries.
-A Tesla Powerpack system in Southern California takes care of energy demand substituting fossil-fuel-powered plants.
+A Tesla Powerpack system in Southern California takes care of energy demand by substituting fossil-fuel-powered plants.

 The current market scenario of renewable energy resembles its expansive growth while becoming cheaper.
 Battery storage has become inexpensive up to 73% between 2010 and 2016, down from $1,000 a kilowatt-hour to $273.
 Experts predict that 2020 will see it drop to $145 a kilowatt-hour, and 2025 will have it to $69.5.